 Bivariate analysis is a statistical analysis that explains the relationship between two variables.
 We can analyze the association between two variables.

 The following are some of the ways of doing bivariate analysis

 Dot plot: A dot plot, also known as a strip plot is a simple chart where data points are represented in small circles.
-It is like a bar graph where the small circle is the highest point of a bar in bar graph.
-A dot plot is used to plot data that is segregated to bins/categories.
+It is like a bar graph where the small circle is the highest point of a bar in a bar graph.
+A dot plot is used to plot data that is segregated into bins/categories.

 The following dot plot (Fig 5) shows the number of hotels available in each neighborhood by the type of room offering provided by the host.